-T. Ritson Ferguson is Vice Chairman of CBRE Investment Management and a member of the investment committees for its listed real asset business, CBRE Listed Real Assets.
-Mr. Ferguson was CEO and CIO of CBRE’s global investment management business until 2020 and was responsible for the global management of the firm with broad responsibilities for coordinating the investment decision-making and program offerings of the firm across the range of listed and unlisted real estate markets.
+T. Ritson Ferguson is a member of the investment committees for CBRE Investment Management Listed Real Assets.
+Mr. Ferguson was Vice Chairman of CBRE’s global investment management business until 2022.
+He was CEO and CIO until 2020 responsible for the management and investment decision-making of the firm’s global range of listed and unlisted real estate and infrastructure program offerings.
+Mr. Ferguson is also a Senior Fellow at the Wharton Real Estate Center and a Trustee of the Templeton World Charity Foundation.
 Prior to joining CBRE Global Investors, Mr. Ferguson was on the global management committee of ING Real Estate Investment Management.
-He was one of the founding principals who formed the predecessor entity to CBRE Clarion Securities.
+He was one of the founding principals of the predecessor entity to CBRE’s Listed Real Asset business.
 Earlier in his real estate career, he worked at K.S.
 Sweet Associates and Trammell Crow Company.
 He was also a consultant at Bain & Company and a Captain in the U.S. Air Force.
-Mr. Ferguson earned an M.B.A. with distinction from the University of Pennsylvania’s Wharton School of Business and a Bachelor of Science from Duke University, where he graduated summa cum laude and was elected to Phi Beta Kappa.
-He is active in many real estate organizations (including PREA, EPRA, APREA and NAREIT) and is a CFA charterholder.
-(B.S., Duke University; M.B.A., University of Pennsylvania)
+He is a CFA charterholder.
+(B.S., Duke University; M.B.A., Wharton School, University of Pennsylvania)

 Cynthia L. Meyn is an independent operating executive who has served as a special advisor to Reverence Capital Partners since 2019.
 Previously, she served as the chief operating officer of Venerable Holdings Inc., executive vice president and co-head of investment operations at PIMCO, managing director of North American operations for Morgan Stanley Investment Management, co-director of fixed income and derivatives technology at AllianceBernstein, managing director of global fixed income technology at Cantor Fitzgerald, and chief technology officer and chief risk officer at Mizuho Capital Markets.
-She has 35 years of experience within financial services firms.
-Currently, Ms. Meyn serves as a member of the Board of Visitors of Duke University’s Fuqua School of Business, the Board of Trustees of Smith College, the CUSIP Board of Trustees and the Steering Committee of the Smith College Women’s Business Network.
+She has 36 years of experience within financial services firms.
+Currently, Ms. Meyn serves as a member of the Board of Trustees of Smith College, Board of Visitors of Duke University’s Fuqua School of Business, Public Board of Directors of Zero Hash Liquidity Services, and CUSIP Board of Trustees.
 In early 2017, she completed a five-year term serving on the Board of Directors of the DTCC and a six-year term serving on the Board of Managers of Omgeo.
 (B.A., Smith College; M.B.A., Duke University)

 Laurene M. Sperling oversees as president the investment management of a family office enterprise, which, in addition to growing financial capital also includes Barah Collective LLC, an impact investing entity and the Sperling Family Charitable Foundation.